junxit/us-congress-bills-114/metadata.md

 - 2016-02-24 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 374.
 - 2016-03-17 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S1606; text as passed Senate: CR S1606)
 - 2016-03-17 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S1606; text as passed Senate: CR S1606)
+- 2016-03-18 — Message on Senate action sent to the House.
+- 2016-03-21 — Received in the House.
+- 2016-03-21 — Referred to the House Committee on Foreign Affairs.